-8.1 Save for good cause shown by any party, all hearings shall be conducted on a private and confidential basis, attended only by the parties to the proceedings (i.e., in the case of a first instance proceeding, the Anti-Doping Organisation and Respondent; in the case of an appeal, the Appellant and any other parties to the appeal) and their representatives and witnesses, as well as the representatives of any third party that is permitted under the Code or the Anti-Doping Rules to attend in order to participate in and/or to observe the proceedings.
+- 8.1 The individual charged has the right to request a public hearing.
+Similarly, the Anti-Doping Organisation may also request a public hearing provided the individual charged has provided his/her consent to the same.
+Such request may however be denied in the interests of morals, public order, national security, where the interests of Minors or the protection of the private life of the parties so require, where publicity would prejudice the interests of justice, or where the proceedings are exclusively related to questions of law. - 8.2 The Chairman shall have the power to determine any request for a public hearing, and where he or she so finds, the extent to which the hearing shall remain private and confidential, and the means by which any evidence or submissions may be made public. - 8.3 Save for cases in which a public hearing is directed, hearings shall be conducted on a private and confidential basis, attended only by the parties to the proceedings (i.e., in the case of a first instance proceeding, the Anti-Doping Organisation and Respondent; in the case of an appeal, the Appellant and any other parties to the appeal) and their representatives and witnesses, as well as the representatives of any third party that is permitted under the Code or the Anti-Doping Rules to attend in order to participate in and/or to observe the proceedings.